-AnimKit costs $49 once. animBot is a yearly subscription.
+AnimKit costs $39/year — or $79 once for a perpetual license. animBot Pro is $144 every year.
 But price is the easy part — the real question is whether the cheaper toolkit actually covers what you open animBot for every session.
 Here's an honest, feature-by-feature comparison, including where animBot is still the stronger tool.

 What each one is